 Exciting New Partnership Announcement for W-Foundation

-Last Saturday (28 July), W-Foundation, Gangwon Provincial Office, Interpark, and Hansol Oak Valley signed a partnership agreement in support of the HOOXI campaign — Korea’s government-backed Greenhouse Gas (GHG) reduction campaign.
+Last Saturday (28 July), W-Foundation, Gangwon Province, Interpark, and Hansol Oak Valley signed a partnership agreement in support of the HOOXI campaign — W-Foundation’s Greenhouse Gas (GHG) reduction campaign.
 Part of this partnership agreement also entails actively vitalizing the greenhouse gas reduction campaign movement in Gangwon Province.

 The partnership agreement ceremony was graced by Moonsoon Choi (Gangwon Province Governor), Jongsung Lim (Member of the National Assembly), Sangkyu Lee (CEO of Interpark), Chulkyu Han (CEO of Hansol Oak Valley), Seyong Kim (CEO and President of Wonju MBC), Wook Lee (Chairman of W-Foundation) and Kyung-geun Hong (President of W-Foundation).